Mentos2509/DishForm-using-Redux/README.md

 ---

-The goal of this project was to create the Dish Form and submit it via POST
+The goal of this project was to create the Dish Form and submit it via POST using the HTTP method.

 ##### Used technologies: